Quick Guide to Effective Tenant Screening in Maryland

 1. Conducting a Pre-Screening

 Given that you’ll be reviewing several rental applications for your Maryland home, pre-screening will focus your search and help save you invaluable time.
-Here are things to remember when doing your preliminary tenant screening on your applicants:
+Here are things to remember when doing your preliminary screening on your applicants:

 pre-screening is essential

 Pre-screening allows you to detect any red flags right away.
 Most prospects who are unqualified are turned off by requirements, so you can expect them to lose interest quickly or become unresponsive.
 Don’t waste time chasing after those types of potential tenants.
-Be ready to entertain the ones who are interested and meet the requirements of a high-quality tenant.
+Be ready to entertain the ones who are interested and meet the requirements of a high-quality renter.
 This will make sure that your tenant is also happy with the situation during their tenancy.

 2. Asking a Prospective Tenant to Submit a Completed Rental Application